JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/index.md

 technologies: ['pytest']
 topics: ['testing', 'python', 'ide']
 author: 'allaredko'
-subtitle: 'How to test your applications in PyCharm:'
+subtitle: 'How to test your applications in PyCharm'
 steps:
   - 'prepare_your_project'
   - 'create_test'